loomio/loomio-docs/user_manual/src/threads/engaging_with_threads/index.md

 ### Embed videos

-You can embed a video from video platforms such as Youtube and Vimeo into Loomio anywhere there is a text space; when starting a thread or poll, writing a comment, or updating your group description.
+You can embed a video from popular video platforms like Youtube and Vimeo into Loomio anywhere there is a text space; when starting a thread or poll, writing a comment, or updating your group description.
 The embed video icon is one of the formatting tools, under the space where you write text in Loomio.

 To use the embed video feature,
 1. Click the embed video icon